Karrot96/DevOps-Course-Starter/README.md

 docker run -d --env-file {Location of env file} -p 8003:8003 todo-app:prod
 ```

-To run development version in docker on linux
+To run development version in docker on linux using port 80.

 ```bash
 run_dev.sh